chinapedia/wikipedia.abstract.en/Page/Economy_of_Russia.md

 In Russia, services are the biggest sector of the economy and account for 58% of GDP.
 Within services the most important segments are: wholesale and retail trade, repair of motor vehicles, motorcycles and personal and household goods (17% of total GDP); public administration, health and education (12%); real estate (9%) and transport storage and communications (7%).
 Industry contributes 40% to total output.
 Mining (11% of GDP), manufacturing (13%) and construction (4%) are the most important industry segments.
 Agriculture accounts for the remaining 2%.

-Russia_-_Exports_-_2016.jpg

 Primary

 Energy

-RF_NG_pipestoEU.gif and gas supplier to much of Europe]] The mineral-packed Ural Mountains and the vast fossil fuel (oil, gas, coal), and timber reserves of Siberia and the Russian Far East make Russia rich in natural resources, which dominate Russian exports.
+and gas supplier to much of Europe]] The mineral-packed Ural Mountains and the vast fossil fuel (oil, gas, coal), and timber reserves of Siberia and the Russian Far East make Russia rich in natural resources, which dominate Russian exports.
 Oil and gas exports, specifically, continue to be the main source of hard currency.

 The petroleum industry in Russia is one of the largest in the world.
 Russia has the largest reserves, and is the largest exporter, of natural gas.
 It has the second largest coal reserves, the eighth largest oil reserves, and is the largest exporter, or second largest exporter of oil in the world in absolute numbers.
 It periodically changes positions with Saudi Arabia.[131]
 Per capita oil production in Russia, though, is not that high.
 As of 2007, Russia was producing 69.603 bbl/day per 1,000 people, much less than Canada (102.575 bbl/day), Saudi Arabia (371.363 bbl/day), or Norway (554.244 bbl/day), but more than two times the USA (28.083 bbl/day) or the UK (27.807 bbl/day).[132]